-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Have you had a hard time finding just the right workers for your business?
+Opinions expressed by Entrepreneur contributors are their own.Have you had a hard time finding just the right workers for your business?
 Now may be your chance to grow the workforce you want.

 The Chicago Tribune recently reported that a local company, Extended Care Clinical, sees the current high unemployment rate as a golden opportunity--to reach out to the unemployed and retrain them to fill their nursing slots.
 Despite the downturn, qualified nurses remain in short supply, so they're offering to pay for nursing school for candidates willing to retrain to join their company as nurses.

 This article got me thinking about how many other small businesses might benefit from the current large pool of available workers.
 For instance, could you save money by taking someone with good skills, but lacking the exact background you'd normally want, and hire them in at a lower salary, ramping them up with on-the-job training?
 That's a great opportunity for the worker to move up the career ladder, while you get a more-affordable, highly trained employee.